 Performance Evaluation (Optional)

-Performance will be evaluated on the basis of individual or team project deliverables
+Performance can be evaluated on the basis of individual or team project deliverables

-Candidates can complete customized experiential work-based projects such as developing a relevant analysis document, management strategy, action plan or a senior management presentation
+There are no Q&A exams or tests.
+Candidates can choose to complete customized experiential work-based projects such as developing a relevant analysis document, management strategy, action plan or a senior management presentation

 The course advisor will review the deliverables and provide improvement feedback

 The evaluation is a form of management consulting and experiential coaching for performance improvement